 Rome is a city for all seasons.
 To us, there is virtually no “bad time” to visit Italy’s venerated capital—it often boils down to personal preferences as to the best time to visit.
 Spring is widely considered the “low season” if such a thing exists for one of the most popular cities in the world.
-However, each spring Rome comes to life with traditional events—both old and new—that make the city a rewarding and fun place to visit during these slightly warmer months.
+However, each spring the city comes to life with traditional events—both old and new—that make a trip to Rome a rewarding and fun experience during these slightly warmer months.

 Enjoy milder weather